Falven/Open-Data-Analysis/docs/2_the_journey.md

 > Large language models have a fixed-size memory buffer known as a context window, typically around 2048 words or tokens.
 This limits the model's reference range to the most recent text, with older information being progressively replaced.

 Lengthy prompts in prompt engineering can inadvertently consume significant portions of this context window, leading to a loss of focus on the main task and increased inaccuracies or hallucinations.
-Coupled with long user requests, the inverse can happen, where the assistant loses context of its tool instructions.
+Coupled with long user requests, the inverse can happen, where the agent loses context of its tool instructions.

 ## 2.5 The Reversal: